 - Unloaded and enclosed in a case

 Like a FOID, a concealed weapons permit requires that applicants wait for a processing period before they are granted their permit; 90-180 days of processing time.
-Applicants must also be at least 21, pay a processing fee ($150 for residents; $300 for non-residents), and lack criminal history for certain types of offenses.
+Applicants must also be at least 21, pay a processing fee and lack criminal history for certain types of offenses.

 However, to ensure safe gun practices, all applicants must first complete a 16-hour training course that includes classroom instruction and fire range instruction.
 If you are successful in your application and receive a permit, it will be valid for 5 years.